Hozukii/linked-blog-starter-md/School/EE/EE draft Effect of the number of blades on propeller efficiency.md

 the design and the angle of the propeller will be kept consistent throughout the different propellers.
 The velocity of the wind was controlled as the experiment was done indoors.
 Uncontrolled variables:
 While slow and gradual, the decrease in performance of the alkaline battery was uncontrolled.
-While a akaline 9 volt battery was used, measuring the voltage has showed that the battery while not under load had a voltage of 8.24-8.26 V. However, during load, the voltage decreased significantly caused by the internal resistance.
+While a alkaline 9 volt battery was used, measuring the voltage has showed that the battery while not under load had a voltage of 8.24-8.26 V. However, during load, the voltage decreased significantly caused by the internal resistance.
 Using ohm's law, the internal resistance of the battery was calculated.
 At 0.86 A, the potential difference of the battery was 6.13V.
 Therefore:
 $$ (8.24 - 6.13 )V = (\text{internal resistance},\Omega) \cdot 0.86 A $$
 $$  \text{internal resistance} = 2.45 \Omega$$